alex-harvey-z3q/cloudformation-import-resources-poc/README.md

 ### Manually create 2 more groups

+Now I want to create 2 more groups that will lie outside of CloudFormation's management.
 Using this script I add 2 more security groups:

 ```bash
 #!/usr/bin/env bash